HypeCheck

 What the Science Says

-Nitrosigine is a patented, inositol-stabilized form of arginine silicate designed to raise nitric oxide levels in the body.
-In a small clinical trial, a single 1500 mg dose increased flow-mediated dilation — a measure of blood vessel flexibility and blood flow — by about 31% compared to placebo, performing similarly to citrulline malate.
-Early research also suggests it may support cognitive function and mental focus in physically active adults, though this evidence is limited.
+Nitrosigine is a patented form of arginine bonded with silicate and stabilized by inositol, designed to raise nitric oxide levels more effectively than plain arginine.
+In a small clinical trial, a single 1.5 g dose increased flow-mediated dilation — a measure of blood vessel flexibility — by about 23%, comparable to 8 g of citrulline malate.
+Early research also suggests it may support cognitive performance in physically active adults, though this evidence is limited.

 What It Doesn't Do